TiburzioFoglia/BrainTumorSemanticSegmentation/README.md

 ## Overview

-This project to is dedicated to Semantic Segmentation of brain tumors, which involves classifying every pixel in an image as part of a tumor or non-tumor region.
+This project is dedicated to Semantic Segmentation of brain tumors, which involves classifying every pixel in an image as part of a tumor or non-tumor region.
 It uses data from an external source which must be downloaded manually, then processed before running the main program.

 ---